sosuisen/git-documentdb/docs-api/git-documentdb.collection.collectionpath.md

 ## Remarks

-'' or path strings that has a trailing slash and no heading slash. '/' is not allowed.
+collectionPath is '' or path strings that have a trailing slash and no heading slash. '/' is not allowed.
 Backslash \\ or yen ¥ is replaced with slash /.